Samet Ağaoğlu: Family

 His father Ahmet Agaoğlu was a prominent Azerbaijani and naturalized Turkish politician, publicist and journalist.
 He was one of the founders of Pan-Turkism.
 His sister Süreyya Ağaoğlu was a writer, jurist, and the first female lawyer in Turkish history.
-His sister Tezer Taşkıran writer, politician and teacher.
-She was one of the Turkey's first women member of parliament.
+His sister Tezer Taşkıran was a writer, politician and teacher.
+She was one of Turkey's first women member of parliament.
 His wife Neriman Ağaoğlu was a politician too.